brittonlaroche/Confluent-Kafka-Vector-Search-Workflows/README.md

 {type: product_vector, "search": "I need to buy some formal dress shoes adult medium size store_ids: 37,38,42"}
 ```

 When we pull back the product recomendations we have already made the vector search more efficient.
-If we pass back products with the wrong size the LLM can notice and possibly remove them.
+If we pass back products with an error for example the wrong size the LLM can notice and possibly remove them.

+How do we merge this data?
+How do we know its all ready to query?
+Again this is all part of the workflows process.
+For our purposes we will use Flink SQL and query the user_prompts topic based of the values in the user_questions processed topic.
+This github will walk us through teh process.
+Certianly there are different ways to do this, but its good to see this method as a learning exercise.